Music and Performing Arts

 - Interdisciplinary connections with opera, ballet, dance and jazz

-Music Interaction Design is at the heart of the Integra Lab’s activities.
-As pioneers of the conceptual framework ‘music-centred design’, we place the user – the musician and the activity of music making – at the centre of our work, developing interactive tools and techniques designed by and for musicians and exploring the wide range of potential music applications from an HCI perspective.
+Music Interaction Design is at the heart of the Lab’s activities.
+As pioneers of the conceptual ‘musician-centred design’ framework, we place musicians and the activity of music making at the centre of our work, developing interactive tools and techniques designed by and for musicians and exploring the wide range of potential music applications from an HCI perspective.

 Composition and performance with technology